 13. Psychologically inter-caste marriage is exhausting

 Since both partners have to sacrifice so much to be together, they may struggle to realistically set and manage their expectations in the relationship.
 Besides, being each other’s be-all-and-end-all can get exhausting beyond a point.
 If the inter-caste couple is unable to live up to the expectations of each other then the couple is bound to regret their decision and blame each other.

 14. The children of the inter-caste couple also face discrimination

 The children of the inter-caste couple are always in a dilemma of which caste or religion they belong to.
 Even when they are asked, they fail to give a clear-cut answer regarding this, due to which they are treated differently by other people.
 They feel even more confused than their peers and cannot identify with the popular zeitgeist.

 15. Inheritance related issues are common in an inter-caste marriage

 As you can see, the inter-caste couple has to go through a lot of family problems and troubles to be together and have a happy married life.
-By being prepared to face these issues and supporting each other at all times-, an inter-caste couple can succeed in having a prosperous married life.
+By being prepared to face these issues and supporting each other at all times, an inter-caste couple can succeed in having a prosperous married life.

 Coping tips when you have an inter-caste marriage

-We hope that one day inter-caste marriage gets accepted by the Indian society and paves the way for national integration of the country.
-It is high time we leave our narrow mind-sets and prejudices behind and help our country progress, in the true sense of the term.
+We hope that one-day inter-caste marriage gets accepted by Indian society and paves the way for the national integration of the country.
+It is high time we leave our narrow mindsets and prejudices behind and help our country progress in the true sense of the term.

 Yes, inter-caste marriages can be successful.
 In fact, you can find many examples of successful inter-caste marriages both in public life as well as around you.
 However, given our societal structure, an inter-caste couple typically has to face greater challenges as compared to those who marry within their castes.
 It needs a lot of maturity, understanding, effort and patience to make the marriage work.